 One of the biggest obstacles to developing a self-care routine isn’t necessarily loathing the activities it might entail, it’s believing that one deserves to take a break and do things for themselves.
 It’s a Catch-22 that activities designed to improve one’s self esteem are harder to engage in when one struggles with low self-esteem in the first place.
 For some young adults, this might look like obsessing over skincare and makeup routines to the point where they’re no longer enjoyable while, for others, it may mean skipping the gym and home cooking altogether.

 What is Self-Care Anyway?

-Self-care isn’t just face masks, bubble baths, and green smoothies.
+Self-care is a hot topic in the media today.
+Celebrities and influencers tout the benefits of spa days, açaí bowls, and beach vacations.
+But self-care isn’t just about adding luxuries to your life.
+A little indulgence can be nice, but true self-care is about paying attention to your needs.
+It’s about slowing down and listening to yourself.
 It’s going to bed early, saying no to plans, and crying on a friend’s shoulder too.
-Self-care doesn’t require purchasing expensive products, but it does require giving oneself permission to rest–whatever that looks like.
+Self-care doesn’t require purchasing expensive products, but it does require giving yourself permission to rest–whatever that looks like.

 Why Do Young Adults Struggle with Self-Care?

 Self-care takes effort, especially when you’re tired.
 Young adults have a tendency to keep going until they crash.
 When they are exhausted, the last thing they want to do is something “chill.”
 They’d rather take a nap or do something high energy.
 If they do try to do something for themselves, they’re more likely to get distracted and choose something else with more immediate gratification.